 No cell phones are permitted during lecture.
+Computer monitors should be turned off.

 Motivation and effort on the part of the student determines success in class.
 Here are some guidelines and suggestions for you to follow if you are a new student and want to succeed.
 Prepare a calendar which lists all test and homework assignment due dates for all classes and consult this calendar daily.
 Prepare and print your assignments at least two days BEFORE they are due.
 Review your work before it is due to make sure you haven't left out any answers.
 Ask questions!
 If you don't understand something, chances are someone else doesn't either and they're too scared to ask!
-Turn in all work on time, read the textbook, and make use of the web site resources provided by the publisher of your textbook.
+Turn in all work on time and read the textbook.
 Remember that what you get out of college is directly proportional to the amount of time and effort you put into college.